Japan fund makes late move to thwart Hon Hai in Sharp battle: sources

 INCJ had offered to invest 300 billion yen ($2.6 billion) in the struggling electronics maker, less than a half of 659 billion yen investment proposed by Foxconn.
 INCJ had planned to combine its display business with that of rival Japan Display Inc (6740.T), in which the fund holds a majority stake.

-(Reporting by Yoshiyasu Shida, Makiko Yamazaki; Writing by Ritsuko Ando; Editing by Keith Weir and Clarence Fernandez)
+(Reporting by Yoshiyasu Shida, Makiko Yamazaki; Writing by Ritsuko Ando; Editing by Keith Weir)